algolia/algoliasearch-client-scala/README.md

 #### Full Text Search Parameters

- * **query**: (string) The instant search query string.
-All words of the query are interpreted as prefixes (for example "John Mc" will match "John Mccamey" and "Johnathan Mccamey").
-If no query parameter is set all objects are retrieved.
+ * **query**: (string) The instant search query string, used to set the string you want to search in your index.
+If no query parameter is set, the textual search will match with all the objects.
  * **queryType**: Selects how the query words are interpreted.
 It can be one of the following values:
   * **prefixAll**: All query words are interpreted as prefixes.
+This option is not recommended.
   * **prefixLast**: Only the last word is interpreted as a prefix (default behavior).
   * **prefixNone**: No query word is interpreted as a prefix.
 This option is not recommended.
  * **removeWordsIfNoResults**: This option is used to select a strategy in order to avoid having an empty result page.
 There are three different options: